Ecuador President Forced Into Election Run-off Against Leftist Rival - UrduPoint

 Ecuador President Forced Into Election Run-off Against Leftist Rival

-Quito, (APP - UrduPoint / Pakistan Point News - 11th Feb, 2025) The president of violence-hit Ecuador, Daniel Noboa, claimed his razor-thin lead Monday in the first round of the country's election as a win, despite a stronger-than-expected showing by his leftist challenger Luisa Gonzalez.
+Quito, (APP - UrduPoint / Pakistan Point News - 11th Feb, 2025) The president of violence-hit Ecuador, Daniel Noboa, claimed his razor-thin lead Monday in first-round voting as a win, despite a stronger-than-expected showing by his leftist challenger Luisa Gonzalez.

-With 92 percent of the ballots counted, Noboa, who has been in power since November 2023, had 44.3 percent against 43.8 for Gonzalez, official results showed.
+With 93 percent of the ballots counted from Sunday's election, Noboa, who campaigned on his crackdown on drug cartel violence, had 44.3 percent against 43.9 percent for Gonzalez, official results showed.
+They will now compete in a runoff in April.

+"We won the first round over all the parties of old Ecuador," Noboa, who is the heir to a billion-dollar banana export business, said.

-Gonzalez, a 47-year-old lawyer and single mother of two, had on Sunday told elated supporters in Quito that they had achieved a "great victory" by forcing what she called a "statistical tie."
+Gonzalez, a 47-year-old lawyer and single mother of two who has called for greater respect for human rights in the war on the cartels, made a rival claim of victory in what she called a David-versus-Goliath battle.

+The result "shows that people want change," she told the Teleamazonas tv channel.

+She received a key endorsement Monday from Mexico's first female head of state, fellow leftist Claudia Sheinbaum, who said she hoped for an Ecuadoran "presidenta" to restore relations after a bitter spat between the two countries under Noboa.

-The election -- a rematch between Noboa and Gonzalez who already duelled for the top job just 15 months ago -- was seen by many as a referendum on Noboa's hardline security response in the face of record rates of murder, kidnapping and extortion and a stalled economy.
+The election -- a rematch between Noboa and Gonzalez who already duelled for the top job just 15 months ago -- was seen by many as a referendum on Noboa's hardline law enforcement response in the face of record rates of murder, kidnapping and extortion and a stalled economy.

 In just a few years, cartels vying for control of Pacific ports and lucrative cocaine trading routes to Europe and Asia have transformed Ecuador from one of the safest countries in the world to one of the most dangerous.

-Some polls had predicted that Noboa would garner the 50 percent of votes needed to avoid a second-round run-off, slated for April.
+Supporters of Noboa, a security hawk with a flashy public image, had been hoping he would garner the 50 percent of votes needed to avoid a run-offl.

-"This has been a battle of David versus Goliath," Gonzalez, who is bidding to become Ecuador's first elected female president, said in an interview with Teleamazonas channel.

 - Rights abuses -

-During his 15 months in office Noboa has declared a state of emergency in the South American country, deployed the army to the streets and gathered extraordinary executive powers to curb cartel violence.
+During his 15 months in office he has declared a state of emergency, deployed the army to the streets and amassed extraordinary executive powers to curb cartel violence.

 But human rights groups say the aggressive use of the armed forces has led to abuses, including the murder of four boys whose charred bodies were recently found near an army base.